priyanka-777/social-media-application/Documentation.md

 ### steps/solution

 - Mainly used 3 technologies like
-    - NodeJs for backend
+    -  backend
-    - Reactjs for frontend
+    - frontend
-    - MongoDb for database
+    - database
-    - Also need to perform authentication
-- Backend
-    - ```for adding server side part like connecting to database and posting the data,getting the data.```
-- Frontend
-    - ```for adding client side pages to view like home page ,profile page etc.```
-- Database
-    - ```to store all the data like posts,description,profile data etc.```
 - Authentication
     - ```to verify the users if they are logged in or not to allow them to watch posts,to add posts,and to send friend requests etc,.```